 There are several ways a person can work on their listening skills.
 Active Listening, a subset of high-level interpersonal communications skills, is particularly well known for its transformative powers.
 When a person engages in Active Listening, he or she is focused almost exclusively on the other person.

 7 tips to become a better listener

-Overall, a great listener makes the other person feel like they are the only one in the world; a feeling that’s rare in these days of continual sensory overload.
-A great listener helps the other person get to the core of what’s bothering them at that moment, so they can verbalize it and start to move forward.
-A great listener knows that when you’re on another one of your cheesecake tangents, the best thing to do is support you as you re-experience your deep loss fully and completely in that moment, cherry topping and all.
+Overall, a good listener makes the other person feel like they are the only one in the world; a feeling that’s rare in these days of continual sensory overload.
+A good listener helps the other person get to the core of what’s bothering them at that moment, so they can verbalize it and start to move forward.
+A good listener knows that when you’re on another one of your cheesecake tangents, the best thing to do is support you as you re-experience your deep loss fully and completely in that moment, cherry topping and all.

 A version of this piece originally ran on modernloss.com.